California Bill of Rights

 This victory was the culmination of a four year campaign where domestic workers, employers, and allies traveled to Sacramento countless times to tell the stories of domestic workers who were too often working around the clock for low wages.
 Together we won dignity, respect, and basic protections for California Domestic Workers.
-The new law will go into effect on January 1, 2014, but it will sunset (expire) in 3 years on January 1, 2017, at which time it can be renewed into law.
-Now we will work to educate the public and ensure that these rights are respected and keep organizing to defend the workers that make all other work possible.
+The law went into effect on January 1, 2014, but wouldl sunset (expire) in 3 years on January 1, 2017, at which time it can be renewed into law.

-In early August of 2016, SB1015: The 2016 Domestic Workers Bill of Rights, passed the assembly and now heads to the Governor's desk for signature.
+In early September 2016, SB1015: The 2016 Domestic Workers Bill of Rights, was signed by Gov. Jerry Brown into law.
 SB1015 removes the Jan.
-1, 2017 sunset clause from the bill of rights, and would make domestic worker protections permanent in the state of California!
+1, 2017 sunset clause from the bill of rights, and made domestic worker overtime protections permanent in the state of California!